Effective date: December 19, 2022

 The information we collect via the platform

 Using the technologies described above, we collect and use Pseudonymous Identifiers.
-Pseudonymous Identifiers are considered personal data in some places like the EU and Canada but they do not allow us to identify you personally.
-Their primary use for AcuityAds is to help us serve users more relevant ads, count the number of ads served and to understand how you and other Internet users interact with ads.
+Pseudonymous Identifiers do not allow us to identify you personally.
+Their primary use for AcuityAds is to help us managing our Client’s advertising campaigns, serve users more relevant ads, count the number of ads served and to understand how you and other Internet users interact with ads.
 This information is collected when you visit the website or mobile application where one of our ads are served.
 The Platform collects information about your browser type, operating system, device, and the unique identifier assigned to your device.
 Demographic data such as age range, income level or gender may be collected.
 In addition, we collect information about your web browsing and app usage, such as the date and time you visited one of our partner’s websites or apps, pages of such websites or apps that you visit, the names or types of mobile apps that you visit, and other data such as page visits, ads shown, ads clicked and conversions over multiple non-affiliated websites and mobile apps for the purpose of creating interest segments to tailor advertising and content is sometimes referred to as “Interest Based Advertising” or “IBA.”
 We engage in IBA via the Platform.
 Where we are able to infer within a reasonable probability that a particular computer or device belongs to the same user or household as another computer or device, we may link those computers and/or devices with each other.
 Where we are able to make such inferences, we may use this information to deliver targeted ads across multiple computers or devices.
 This is sometimes referred to as cross-device advertising, and we generally don’t conduct cross-device advertising on computers or devices located in the EU.
 We also use other targeting techniques such as leveraging data received by Clients once it is rendered pseudonymous via a privacy-safe third-party service provider.
-Some of the transfers of Pseudonymous Identifiers and other pseudonymous information from The Platform over the past 12 months may be considered a sale under California law.
+Some of the transfers of Pseudonymous Identifiers and other pseudonymous information from The Platform over the past 12 months may be considered a sale under applicable law, and we provide a mechanism that enables you to opt-out from such sales, profiling or interest-based activities engaged in by our Platform and pursuant to our Client’s advertising campaigns.

 We do not use the Platform to collect PII such as your name, postal address, phone number, or email address.
 And we don’t collect sensitive information such as social security number or credit card number via the Platform.
 The data we collect is primarily used to understand your online activity and consequentially provide you with relevant advertisements based on the websites you’ve visited, mobile applications you’ve used and similar data provided by our Clients and third-party data partners.